Primary School Sports Funding 2017/8

 Participation in these festivals is one way in which the school promotes the enjoyment of and encourage participation in competitive sports and other physical activities.

 In 2014-15 the school was awarded Silver Sainsbury’s School Games.
 In 2015-16 due to smaller cohort numbers in Key Stage 2 and the ability to enter ‘B’ Teams into tournaments, the school was awarded Bronze Sainsbury’s School Games.
-The school is awaiting news on the 17-18 award.
+The school was awarded Bronze Sports Mark for 16-17.

 A proportion of the Sports Funding is allocated to ensuring that sports equipment is appropriate and fit for purpose.
 An audit of the school’s small and large equipment, together with feedback from staff and the Sports Crew, identify areas of need within the school improvement to Playground markings